Continuing Education Activity

 Finally, disorders of neuromuscular junctions and myopathies affecting extraocular muscles can also produce diplopia.

 The prognosis of diplopia is very variable and depends entirely on the underlying condition that is causing it.

 The main complication from diplopia itself is the discomfort experienced by the patient and the inability to drive for many patients.
 Of course, individual etiologies that can cause diplopia have their own complications associated with them.

 Deterrence and Patient Education

-Patient should be educated about the nature of diplopia and that treating binocular diplopia can be challenging.
-They should be explained what is the thinking process of the examiner and how they will approach the diagnostic and treatment process based on their clinical findings.
+Patients should be educated about the nature of diplopia and that treating binocular diplopia can be challenging.
+They should be explained what the thinking process of the examiner is and how they will approach the diagnostic and treatment process based on their clinical findings.